 Against the backdrop of continuing excellence in education and clinical activities, our department continues to work actively in primary care clinical research.
-This past year we completed activities on our two Joslin grants that enabled us to examine the care that we provide to our patients who struggle with type 2 Diabetes Mellitus so that we may better understand the cardiometabolic parameters of our patients, the quality of care we provide and where we need to focus our performance improvement efforts as a department.
+We recently completed activities on two Joslin grants that enabled us to examine the care that we provide to our patients who struggle with type 2 Diabetes Mellitus so that we may better understand the cardiometabolic parameters of our patients, the quality of care we provide and where we need to focus our performance improvement efforts as a department.
 This initial effort to manage a population of patients taught us the importance of targeting our care to the needs of our patients to achieve maximum performance outcomes.
-We are also fortunate to be actively involved in a continuing collaborative IRB-approved, NIH-funded research project with Drs.
+We also benefited from our active involvement in a collaborative NIH-funded research project with Drs.
 Girardin Jean-Louis and Dr. Ferdinand Zizi from Downstate’s own Brooklyn Health Disparities Center.
-In addition, we are proud to work with Dr. Jack Dehovitz on a federally funded SAMSHA project designed to implement screening and early intervention for substance use, depression and HIV s in our patients over the age of fifty.
-This research enterprise is envisioned to create a sustained program of ongoing research in primary care designed to enhance our educational and clinical programs while focusing our investigatory efforts on reducing the prevalence of the chronic diseases and their complications that we treat each day: type 2 diabetes mellitus, cardiovascular disease and renal disease.
+In addition, we have been proud to work with Dr. Jack Dehovitz on a federally funded SAMSHA project designed to implement screening and early intervention for substance use, depression and HIV s in our patients over the age of fifty.
+Our department’s research enterprise is envisioned to create a sustained program of ongoing research in primary care designed to enhance our educational and clinical programs while focusing our investigatory efforts on reducing the prevalence of the chronic diseases and their complications that we treat each day: type 2 diabetes mellitus, cardiovascular disease and renal disease.
 Our combined research efforts are intended to meet the goals of Healthy People 2020, and decrease the mortality risk while we increase the quality of life, of the community we serve.

 “To teach, to care and to learn…” this, remains our mission.
 Many thanks to our dedicated and hard-working support staff, our faculty, residents, specialty colleagues and administration for your interest, support and encouragement throughout this year.